angeal185/materialize-stylus/README.md

 ### Instructions
 materialize.css has been converted, broken down into smaller .styl includes and the include files are named accordingly.

-Simply edit as you see fit, comment out or remove unwanted includes in `index.styl` file then compile.
+Simply edit as you see fit, comment out or remove unwanted includes in `materialize.styl` file then compile.

 ````
 stylus materialize.styl